import copy

 fn : str

-Path to output file
+Path to the output video file.

 video_format : cv2.VideoWriter_fourcc, optional